Add a network target or a website

 - “Swagger URL” specifies the API description file (YAML or JSON) in order to add the described URLs to the scan;

-- “URLs excluded from the scan” specifies the list of comma-separated URLs to exclude from the scan;
+- “URLs excluded from the scan” specifies the list of comma-separated URLs to exclude from the scan, URLs may contain wildcards;

 - “Authentication type” specifies the method used to authenticate with the target web application: